Nagoya: Technology

 Mechanized puppets, called "karakuri ningyō", are a traditional craft from the area.
 Robot technology is another rapidly developing industry.

 A materials engineering industry is developing.

 Brother Industries, which is known for office electronics such as multifunction printers is based in Nagoya, as is Hoshizaki Electric, which is known for commercial ice machines and refrigeration equipment.
 Many small machine tool and electronics companies are also based in the area.

 The World Expo 2005, also known as Aichi Expo was held near Nagoya in the neighboring cities of Nagakute and Seto from March 25 to September 25, 2005.

 Retail

 Retail is of importance in the city.
 Traditional department stores with roots in Nagoya are Matsuzakaya, Maruei and the Meitetsu Department Store.
 Oriental Nakamura was bought by Mitsukoshi from Tokyo in 1977.

 Arts and crafts

 The Owari province was historically well known for the cloisonné art form.
 The Ando Cloisonné Company continues the long tradition.

 Others

 The confectionery company Marukawa is well known.

-The city offers venues for conferences and congresses such as the Nagoya Congress Center and the Nagoya International Exhibition Hall.
+Nagoya has venues for conferences and congresses such as the Nagoya Congress Center and the Nagoya International Exhibition Hall.